BagFlip: A Certified Defense against Data Poisoning: Experiments

 Two model-agnostic certified approaches, Bagging~\cite{bagging} and LabelFlip~\cite{labelflip}, can defend against trigger-less attacks. \technique outperforms LabelFlip (comparison in~\Cref{sec: appendix_res}).
 We evaluate \technique on the perturbation $\featflip$ using MNIST, CIFAR10, EMBER, and Contagio and compare \technique to Bagging.
 We provide comparisons with Bagging on other perturbation spaces in~\Cref{sec: appendix_res}.

 We present \technique with different noise levels (different probabilities of $\symbolremain$ when flipping), denoted as \technique-$\symbolremain$.
 When comparing to Bagging, we use the same $k$, the size of sampled datasets, for a fair comparison.
-We provide the choices of $k$ in \Cref{sec: appendix_res}.
+Furthermore, we tune the parameter $k$ in Bagging to match the normal accuracy with the \technique-$\symbolremain$ setting, and denote this setting as Bagging-$\symbolremain$.
+Concretely, we set $k=100, 1000, 300, 30$ for MNIST, CIFAR10, EMBER, and Contagio respectively when comparing to Bagging.
+We tune $k=80, 280$ for Bagging-0.9 on MNIST and Bagging-0.95 on EMBER, respectively.
+And we set $k=50$ for MNIST when comparing to LabelFlip.

 \textbf{Comparison to Bagging.} Bagging on a discrete dataset is a special case of \technique when $\symbolremain=1$, i.e., no noise is added to the dataset.
 (We present the results of bagging on the original dataset (undiscretized) in \Cref{sec: appendix_res}).
 Table~\ref{tab:trigger_less_res} and Fig~\ref{fig:compare_bagging} show the results of \technique and Bagging on perturbations $\featflipone$ and $\featflipinf$ over MNIST and EMBER.
 The results of CIFAR10 and Contagio are similar and shown in \Cref{sec: appendix_res}. $\featflipone$ only allows the attacker to modify one feature in each training example, and $\featflipinf$ allows the attacker to modify each training example arbitrarily without constraint.
 For $\featflipone$ on MNIST, \technique-0.9 performs better than Bagging after $\assumeradii = 0.19$ and \technique-0.8 still retains non-zero certified accuracy at $\assumeradii=2.5$ while Bagging's certified accuracy drops to zero after $\assumeradii=0.66$.
-We observe similar results on EMBER for $\featflipone$ in Table~\ref{tab:trigger_less_res}. \textbf{\technique achieves higher certified accuracy than Bagging when the poisoning amount is large for $\featflipone$.}
+We observe similar results on EMBER for $\featflipone$ in Table~\ref{tab:trigger_less_res}, except $\assumeradii=0.13$ when compared to Bagging-0.95.
+We argue that it is possible to tune a best combination of $k$ and $\symbolremain$ for \technique, like we tune $k$ for Bagging-0.95, and achieve a better result while maintaining similar normal accuracy.
+However, we do not conduct hyperparameter-tuning for \technique because of its computation cost. \textbf{\technique achieves higher certified accuracy than Bagging when the poisoning amount is large for $\featflipone$.}

 For $\featflipinf$ on MNIST, Bagging performs better than \technique across all $\assumeradii$ because the noise added by \technique to the training set hurts the accuracy.
 However, we find that the noise added by \technique helps it perform better for $\featflipinf$ on EMBER.
 Specifically, \technique achieves similar certified accuracy as Bagging at small radii and \technique performs better than Bagging after $\assumeradii=0.15$. \textbf{Bagging achieves higher certified accuracy than \technique for $\featflipinf$.
 Except in EMBER, \technique achieves higher certified accuracy than Bagging when the amount of poisoning is large.}